-Note: There is limited funding available for this program.
-Early submission of applications is highly recommended.
-Applications are reviewed and grants awarded on a first-come, first-serve basis and it is not guaranteed that funds will be available.
+There is limited funding available for this program.
+Early submission is highly recommended.

-- Application Deadline: Before 11:59 pm (CST) 6-weeks prior to the start date of the proposed activity
+- Before 11:59 pm (CST) 6-weeks prior to the start date of the proposed activity

 - A North Dakota school, school district, government agency, or nonprofit organization is eligible to serve as the lead partner and fiscal agent for the grant.